UMAprotocol/protocol/packages/api/src/apps/api/README.md

 ## LSP

-Lsp calls are on the lsp channel
+Lsp calls are on the lsp channel.
+These calls are the same as the EMP calls, but just scoped to LSP contracts.

 ### lsp/actions() => string[]